mattfeng/csaw-hsf-writeups/README.md

 We found a new [container](http://hsfcdn.isis.poly.edu/dl.php?d4a4bbf1a527791b0693c2dda2d7b4c9).
 Furthermore, we are told that this container was planted by MR (Marc Rogers, most likely), for Joel.
 The rabbit hole keeps getting deeper...

+##### Laptop.zip (Joel's Laptop)
+Two things we need to do here:
+1. Firstly, it's a laptop with a split hard drive, meaning that's really annoying for analysis.
+2. Secondly, we can boot it up and see what's on it, but that's just to get an overview of what's going on.
+We need to use FTK Imager to really see and extract files.
+3. Actually, there's a third thing; we can [join](https://vmexpo.wordpress.com/2014/04/15/how-to-merge-multiple-vmdks-into-single-vmdk/comment-page-1/) the split disks together, but I'm not sure if that is necessary.

+###### Laptop VM
+We boot up the machine, and see that it is a Debian machine.
+That beings up the our Debian password that we found in the Dropbox (hsfportal).
+Sure enough, <pre>hack4lyfe</pre> lets us login to the machine.

+###### FTK Imager Files
+**twitcher_creds.txt**
+> luke.hunkes:hackerallday

+What is twitcher, anyways?

+Link to pykeylogger.
+That's pretty intriguing.

+**cybernutz.ods**
+Some sort of CyberNutz hierarchy.
+Joel is the boss, Marc is the "Consiglieri", Chris is underboss.
+There are many Leutenants, and even more Soldiers.
+Sounds like a cult, to be honest.

+**.bash_history**
+> ping hsfbook.isis.poly.edu

+Looks like we've discovered our new container.
+Furthermore, we see that Joel used the Metasploit Framework, maybe to exploit the Windows XP Box (Bank)?

+Also to note are the TrueCrypt installation, and the large file **cybernutz**, probably a TrueCrypt volume.

+**Documents/phish.csv**
+CSV Document with the details of many phished people.

+**Documents/financials.db**
+This is the file that was on the Bank computer...
+What was Joel doing?